School of Music, Theatre, and Dance

 Students pursuing degrees in other fields at Ithaca College also may study music through a variety of performance experiences and courses designed for the non-major.
 Non-music majors may audition for all music ensembles, and should contact the Center of Music Associate Dean's office for information about audition times and excerpts.

-All private lesson study required in the student’s program is included in the basic tuition charge, subject to the conditions under “Explanation of Charges.”
-Elective private lessons, whether for music majors or non majors, are subject to a private lesson fee in accordance with the schedule shown on the “Expenses” catalog page.
-Students should notify the music office of their interest in elective private lessons prior to registration.
+All private lesson study required in the student’s program is included in the basic tuition charge.
+Elective private lessons, whether for music majors or non majors, are subject to availability.
+Students should notify the deans of their interest in elective private lessons prior to registration.

 Applied performance study are of two general classification: private lessons or group instruction.
 Private lessons may be either one-hour or 30 minutes each week, depending on the credit and the degree.
 A weekly one-hour Performance Seminar is a co-requisite to applied lessons for all music majors.
 Secondary instruments are taught in small groups and meet for either one or two hours per week.